KirtimanS/Net-Clustering/README.md

 * OS X - [Installing C++ binaries on OS X](https://stackoverflow.com/questions/34340578/installing-c-libraries-on-os-x)

 ### Local Deployment:
-* Ubuntu - All that's needed is compliling the binary using a g++11 compiler and running it after giving the input(as specified in the wiki) to stdin.
+* Ubuntu - All that's needed is compiling the binaries using a g++11 compiler and running it after giving the input(as specified in the wiki) to stdin.
 * Windows - The binary may be compiled by command line arguments(if a c++ compiler is installed).

 ### Development: